Krish-Pandey2007/Finals-Week/README.md

 A competitive programming problem

-The solution to the easy version was verified using stress testing against over 100,000 randomly generated small test cases.
+The solution to the easy version was verified using a stress testing python script against over 100,000 randomly generated small test cases.

 Since, the hard version is very similar to the easy version, but with tougher constraints the optimal solution to the hard version was verified by submitting on codeforces against a modified easy version of the problem.